-The transportation industry saw record-setting levels of freight-haul demand and driver pay in 2018 as tonnage levels reached a 20-year high, the ELD Mandate caused major debate and disruption, and price increases were felt across the map.
+The transportation industry saw record-setting levels of freight-haul demand and driver pay in 2018 as tonnage levels reached a 20-year high, the ELD Mandate caused major debate and disruption, and freight rates increased across the map.

 This begs the question, what can we expect to see in 2019?

 Nothing quite so drastic.
 The trucking industry is expected to see slower growth in 2019 than in 2018.
 As a result, we believe that shippers will see an overall decrease in costs when compared to last year’s pricing.
 If your company experienced a 20% increase in logistics costs in 2018, you can expect a 6-11% decrease in 2019.
 While not returning to previous lows, some reprieve is expected.

 Here’s a recap of major happenings to watch: